aspose-zip/Aspose.ZIP-Products/zip/net/compress/xml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your XML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="XML" readMoreLink="https://docs.fileformat.com/web/xml/" >}}
-XML stands for Extensible Markup Language that is similar to HTML but different in using tags for defining objects.
-The whole idea behind creation of XML file format was to store and transport data without being dependent on software or hardware tools.
-Its popularity is due to it being both human as well as machine readable.
-This enables it to create common data protocols in the form of objects to be stored and shared over network such as World Wide Web (WWW).
-The "X" in XML is for extensible which implies that the language can be extended to any number of symbols as per user requirements.
-It is for these features that many standard file formats make use of it such as Microsoft Open XML, LibreOffice OpenDocument, XHTML and SVG.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->